Conceptual structure and the growth of scientific knowledge: Results

 To better understand these trends, we examined how changes in the number of cores compared to the concentration of concepts within particular core/periphery structures over time.
 We used a Herfindahl index as a measure of concentration, wherein higher values indicate that concepts are concentrated around a single or small number of core/periphery structures.
-As shown in the inset plot of Fig.~\ref{fig:OverTime}, concentration is generally increasing for the social sciences (with a percent change ranging between 19.08\% and 611.50\%) and the physical sciences (with a percent change ranging between 5.03\% and 33.33\%), which suggests that over time concepts are assembling into a smaller number of larger or dominant core/periphery structures.
-Thus, although the number of core/periphery structures in the physical sciences is increasing over time, the newly added cores are relatively small.
-Alternatively, we see a decline in the number of cores for the social sciences, which suggests that as concepts become increasingly concentrated around larger core/periphery structures, smaller core/periphery structures are eliminated from the network.
-Furthermore, we find that within subfields of both the social and physical sciences, the largest core is generally more rigid (i.e., with low churn) relative to other cores in the network (Welch's \emph{t} = -6.66; \emph{p} < 0.001 and Welch's \emph{t} = -3.58; \emph{p} < 0.001) for the social and physical sciences, respectively.
-In conjunction, these results indicate that concepts tend to concentrate around core/periphery structures with highly rigid cores over time.
+As shown in the inset plot of Fig.~\ref{fig:OverTime}, concentration is generally increasing for the social sciences (with an average percent change of 227.95\%) and the physical sciences (with an average percent change of 214.62\%), which suggests that over time concepts are assembling into a smaller number of larger or dominant core/periphery structures.
+Thus, although the number of core/periphery structures in the physical sciences is increasing over time overall, the newly added cores are relatively small.
+Alternatively, we see a decline in the number of cores for the social sciences, which suggests that as concepts become increasingly concentrated around larger core/periphery structures, smaller core/periphery structures may be eliminated from the network.